|Bathurst Conservation Areas. Bathurst Regional Council has 11 heritage conservation areas:

 We need to protect, enhance and promote our heritage.

-Bathurst Regional Council recently released the Bathurst Heritage Strategy 2014-2017.
+Bathurst Regional Council recently endorsed the 2017-2019 Bathurst Heritage Plan.